FehmiCitiloglu/github-user-infos/README.md

 ![image](./screenshots/giris.png)

-- if you write a username page looks like this..(I hope...
+- if you write an username, page looks like this..(I hope...
 At least it is looks like this in my computer)
   ![image](./screenshots/result.png)

-* if you would write username that is not exist you gonna take an error like this..(but don't try 'asdasda' I don't know why it is not throwing any error)
+* if you would write an username that is not exist you gonna take an error like this..(but don't try 'asdasda' it is not throwing any error, I don't know why)

   ![image](./screenshots/error.png)